Responsible Supply Chain | ESG | Lam Research

 raw materials

-We exercise due diligence with our suppliers to promote the responsible and ethical sourcing of raw materials, including conflict minerals, and materials.
+We exercise due diligence with our suppliers to promote the responsible and ethical sourcing of raw materials, including conflict minerals.

 Our comprehensive approach